securityn00b/net-sec-course/README.md

-# Programming assignments for Network Security Course
+# Assignments - Network Security Course

 This repository contains all programming assignments that I did for my Network Security Course as part of Masters degree in Information Assurance (@Northeastern University)